 3. Office Prep

-4. Intros and tours
+4. Intros and Tours

 - Meet with the team: This ideally happens on the employee's first day of work.
 However, some companies have adopted the practice of informally meeting the new employee prior to his or her joining.
 Whatever your process may be, spend a substantial amount of time making the new joiner feel included.
 In order to have clarity about their own work, the new employee should know what the other team members specifically do.
 Assigning a buddy or a mentor would also be very helpful in acclimating the new employee.